OpenDroneMap/WebODM/README.md

 ## Run it natively

 WebODM can run natively on Windows, MacOS and Linux.
+We don't recommend to run WebODM natively (using docker is easier), but it's possible.

 Ubuntu 16.04 LTS users can refer to [this community script](/contrib/ubuntu_1604_install.sh) to install WebODM natively on a new machine.

-A commercial installer with technical support [is also available](https://webodm.org/server).

 To run WebODM, you will need to install:
  * PostgreSQL (>= 9.5)